philc/book-notes/psychology/principles - ray dalio.md

 * In short, query or put in a room three credible people who can help with an important decision, select them carefully, and focus on their reasoning, not their past conclusions.
 * "Remember that everyone has opinions and they are often bad.
 Opinions are easy to produce;
-  everyone has plenty of them and most people are eager to share them -- even to fight for them.
+  everyone has plenty of them and most people are eager to share them."
-  Unfortunately many are worthless or even harmful, including a lot of your own."
 * "Don't pay as much attention to people's conclusions as to the reasoning that led them to their conclusions.
 It is common for conversations to consist of people sharing their conclusions rather than exploring the reasoning that led to those conclusions.
 As a result, there is an overabundance